Public Administration M.P.A. (Ithaca)

 The Cornell Jeb E. Brooks School of Public Policy offers students the opportunity to study public policy and program management from a cross-disciplinary perspective.
 Students gain an understanding of the political processes through which issues, problems, and policies are formulated; the economic basis for government action in a market economy; and the comparative and historical contexts of governmental programs.
 Students study public budgets, finance, and regulatory processes, as well as the behavior of both public and private organizations and their management.
 Students also gain competence in the qualitative and quantitative methods needed to analyze programs and policies, and develop sensitivity to the moral and ethical dimensions of policy issues.

 M.P.A.
-Program The two-year Master of Public Administration (M.P.A.) program consists of sixteen courses; students typically take four courses per term for four semesters.
-The M.P.A. program offers a basic structure for study, however, each M.P.A. student designs an individualized program based on the student's specific area of interest.
+Program The two-year Master of Public Administration (M.P.A.) program consists of a minimum of 65.5 credits; students typically take a full load of coursework for four semesters.
+The M.P.A. program offers a structured curriculum that includes courses in data analytics, managing organizations, politics and policy, applied microeconomics, global citizenship, policy communication, and tools for public administration.
+Each M.P.A. student also takes concentration courses based on the student's specific area of interest.
 Elective courses and research opportunities may be taken through the program in relevant departments or colleges at the university.
-Students have eight areas they may concentrate their studies in:
+Students have seven areas they may concentrate their studies in:

 • Public and Non-Profit Management